 We can help you through this difficult process by obtaining the Grant of Probate on your behalf.
-We will also undertake the collection and distribtion of assets.
-If there is no will then we can guide family members through what steps need to be undertaken to progress the administration of the estate.
+We will also undertake the collection and distribution of assets.
+If there is no will then we can guide family members through the steps that need to be undertaken to progress the administration of the estate.

 Often when someone passes away the number of different matters that need to be sorted out can seem daunting.
 QualitySolicitors Brett Holt aim to help you through this process so that it goes as smoothly as possible.